Octaviano Ambrosio Larrazolo: Political career

-Since he angered the Republican party of his state many times throughout his time as governor, the New Mexico Republican Party did not renominate Larrazolo to be governor of New Mexico.
-This caused him to briefly return to El Paso County, Texas to practice law.
-He opened a firm in El Paso with Nick Meyer and practiced in New Mexico and Mexico.
-In 1922 Larrazolo opened an office in Albuquerque as well.
-However, he did not stay out of politics for too long.
+Since he angered the Republican Party many times throughout his time as governor, the New Mexico Republican Party did not renominate Larrazolo to be governor of New Mexico.
+He would then briefly return to El Paso County, Texas, to practice law, where he opened a firm in El Paso with Nick Meyer and practiced in both New Mexico and Mexico.
+In 1922, Larrazolo opened an office in Albuquerque as well.

+Larrazolo did not stay out of politics for too long.
 In 1923, the state legislature of New Mexico nominated him to become governor of Puerto Rico.
-He lost this bid but he used the jolt of political popularity that he received by his consideration to be appointed governor of Puerto Rico to reenter politics in New Mexico.
-He ran and lost an election to become a justice of the New Mexico supreme court in 1924.
+He lost that bid but used the jolt of political popularity that he received by his consideration to be appointed governor of Puerto Rico to re-enter politics in New Mexico.
+He ran and lost an election to become a justice of the New Mexico Supreme Court in 1924.

 However, he was elected in 1927 to the New Mexico State House of Representatives.
-But then in 1927, the Democratic U.S. Senator from New Mexico Andrieus Jones died and Larrazolo ran and on 6 November 1928 won for Jones's remaining term.
-This made Larrazolo the first Mexican-American to serve in the U.S. Senate.
-Unfortunately, he was by that time very old and suffered with many illnesses.
-Because of this he only was able to make it to one session of Congress and he was only able to introduce one legislative action.
-This action called for the establishment of an industrial school in New Mexico for the Spanish-speaking youth to promote equal opportunity.
-Larrazolo died on April 7, 1930.
+In 1927, however, the Democratic U.S. Senator from New Mexico Andrieus Jones died.
+Larrazolo ran for and on November 6, 1928 won Jones's remaining term, which made Larrazolo the first Mexican-American to serve in the U.S. Senate.
+He was now elderly and infirm, and so he attended only one session of Congress and introduced one legislative action, calling for the establishment of an industrial school in New Mexico for the Spanish-speaking youth to promote equal opportunity, before his term ended with that of the 70th United States Congress.

+Having been ill throughout his brief Senate term, Larrazolo died on April 7, 1930.